6th-8th Grade: Electricity and Climate Change

 Lesson Summary:

 This lesson explores the connection between the electricity we rely on everyday and Earth's rapidly changing climate.
-Students work in teams on a STEM challenge with wind energy.
-Time is given to explore solutions and everyday choices that can make a difference.
+Students learn about the nonrenewable and renewable forms of energy used to generate electricity in California and the state's progress towards its goal of transitioning to 100% renewable energy by 2045.
+Students work in small groups on a hands-on STEM challenge to generate electricity with wind and a small turbine.

 STEM Wind Challenge: